neajul/Hosthandleiding/content/1-2 What is self-hosting.md

 - It allows users to minimize their ecological foot print through lower energy usage and the recylcing of old hardware
 - It makes them less dependent on companies that are [[1.1 Problems with the cloud#1.1.2 Why is that a problem?|diametrically opposed to their ethical values]].

-## 1.2.2.
-What are the challenges of Self Hosting?
+## 1-2-2 What are the challenges of self-hosting?

 But while